Where to Go What to See

-From Vila do Bispo (via the nearby village of Raposeira) another 4-5 beaches on the southern coast west of Salema can be accessed.
+From Vila do Bispo (via the nearby village of Raposeira) another 4-5 beaches on the located on the southern coast west of Salema can be accessed.

-During rule by the mores Silves was the capital of Algarve and it was said that it´s beauty surpassed that of Lisbon.
+During rule of the mores Silves was the capital of Algarve and it was said that it´s beauty surpassed that of Lisbon.

 On top of the white town that lies on a slope you can see the sandstone walls of the castle.
-In the lower part of Silves the river Arade runs over the Romans built a bridge the remnants of which still can b found.
+In the lower part of Silves the river Arade runs over which the Romans built a bridge. the remnants of which still can be found.

 Significant landmarks in and around Silves are:

-Museu Arqueológico – A new archaeological museum that has been built against the old city walls around a 13th century well and features the history of Algarve/Silves.
+Museu Arqueológico is a new small archaeological museum that has been built against the old city walls around a 13th century well and features the history of Algarve/Silves.

-Fábrica do Inglês – An entertainment and culture park.
-There’s also a cork museum.
+Fábrica do Inglês – An entertainment and culture park with a cork museum.

-For 10 days in the middle of August, a colourful and vibrant medieval festival takes over the historic town.
-It attracts visitors from all over the world who come to dress in Medieval costumes, sell or buy goods, eat and drink during the fare, cheer on jousting knights, dance to Medieval music and enjoy the magical atmosphere.
-The entertainment and activities centre around the spectacular Silves Castle, giving the event a true 12th Century feel.
+For 10 days in the middle of August, a colourful and vibrant medieval festival takes over the historic town centre.
+It attracts visitors from all over the world who come to dress in medieval costumes, sell or buy goods, eat and drink during the fair, cheer on jousting knights, dance to medieval music and enjoy the magical atmosphere.
+The entertainment and activities centre around the spectacular Silves Castle, giving the event a true 13th Century feel.
 (Photo below)

-The area around Silves containt the center for orange culture of Portugal.
+The area around Silves is the center for orange culture of Portugal.

 Faro is the main city and administrative centre of the Algarve, located approximately 105 km from Salema (about 1h 15min via the motorway).

-It hosts the University of Algarve and has a nice pedestrian city centre with many different shops.
-The old town, with lots of traditional portuguese houses, stretches down to the harbour.
+Faro hosts the University of Algarve and has a nice pedestrian centre with many different shops and lots of traditional portuguese houses and stretches down to the harbour-

 Faro Airport is the closest international airport with many direct flights to other European cities. (see also Getting there)

-An attraction amongst the portuguese is Ilha de Faro, very close to the airport.
+An attraction amongst the locals is Ilha de Faro, an island located very close to the airport.

-Around the old citry centre of this former capital city of the Algarve (1576 till 1756) parts of the city walls remain intact; the current city wall was built on top of an old one between 1400 and 1600’s.
+Around the old citry centre of this former capital city of the Algarve (1576 – 1756) parts of the city walls remain intact; the current city wall was built on top of an old one between 1400’s and 1600’s.

-Lagos still is a fisherman’s harbour but also a harbour for yacht.
+Lagos still is a fisherman’s harbour but also a harbour for yachts.
 Several international regattas are organised here.

-Praça Infante Dom Henrique – In the middle of this square there’s a statue of Henrik the Navigator
+Praça Infante Dom Henrique – In the middle of this square there’s a statue of Henry the Navigator.

-Mercado de Escravos – On the right side of the above-mentioned square there’s a building where Europe’s first slave market was held in the 1500’s.
-Nowadays the purpose of the building is more humane: exhibits are held here.
+Mercado de Escravos – On the right side of the square there’s a building where Europe’s first slave market was held in the 1500’s.
+Nowadays the purpose of the building is more humane and hosts exhibits.